 Students in the Peace Studies and Psychology program are required to take the paper option for their preliminary examination in Psychology.
 At least one member of the committee working with the student has to be a Kroc core or fellow faculty member.
 The topic of the paper has to be relevant to peace research.

-For specific details of the Developmental Psychology paper preliminary exam see:
+For specific details of the paper preliminary exam see the Dept. of Psychology website.